devsprasad/simbed/README.md

 # simbed
-An event-driven simulink-like simulation environment developed in .NET with IronPython engine embedded in it to provide extensibility.
+A simulink-like <b>dynamic system simulation</b> environment developed in .NET with IronPython engine embedded in it to provide extensibility.